black-puppydog/lykin_tutorial/part_7_latest_posts/README.md

  - Update the database to store the latest sequence number
  - Update the sequence number when fetching posts
  - Add a task to fetch the latest posts
- - Add a route handler to invoke the FetchLatestPosts task
+ - Add a route handler to invoke the `FetchLatestPosts` task
  - Update the navigation template

-### Update the Database to Store Latest Sequence Number
+### Update the Database to Store the Latest Sequence Number

 The main objective of this tutorial installment is to be able to request only the latest messages for each peer we subscribe to from the sbot.
 In order to do so, we need to know the sequence number of the most recently published message already in our key-value store.
 With that information, we can say to the sbot: "please give me all messages for peer X with sequence number greater than Y".